Visa policy of Guatemala

-Visitors to Guatemala must obtain a visa from one of the Guatemalan diplomatic missions unless they come from one of the visa exempt countries.
+Visitors to Guatemala must obtain a visa from one of the Guatemalan diplomatic missions, unless they come from one of the visa exempt countries.

 Visa policy map

 Visa exemption

 Holders of passports of the following 86 jurisdictions can visit Guatemala without a visa for up to 90 days:

 ID - May also enter with an ID card if coming from a country that is part of the CA-4 Agreement.

+BNO - British National (Overseas) holders are required to apply for visa.